jnguyen1192/SIA/README.md

             third proposal use the AVG of colors on video Synthesis of choices of the colors of the box first proposal resume all choices
-    Specify if a voice of the thinking will exist Etablish the show of the voice (text or audio) Prototype the voice of the thinking using last meeting
+            second proposal make a schema of each choices Specify if a voice of the thinking will exist Etablish the show of the voice (text or audio) Prototype the voice of the thinking using last meeting